adityaverma9777/Satellite-Image-Land-Use-Segmentation/README.md

 - If the uploaded input is georeferenced (GeoTIFF), the backend extracts bounds and preserves spatial metadata for GeoTIFF export.
 - If georeference is unavailable, map overlay uses approximate fallback bounds for visualization only.
 - Model architecture expected by backend loader: U-Net with ResNet-50 encoder and 6 output classes.
+- If a Windows App Control policy blocks local PyTorch DLLs (`WinError 4551`), use Docker mode.